continuedev/continue/docs/docs/docs/autocomplete/model-setup.md

 :::

-## More
+## Other experiences

 There are many more models and providers you can use with Autocomplete.
-Check them out [here](../reference/Model%20Providers/).
+Check them out [here](../../customize/model-types/autocomplete.md).